0xJuancito/awesome-zksync/README.md

 ### Projects Support

 - [Aave](https://www.argent.xyz/blog/how-to-earn-interest-with-aave-on-layer-2/) - How to earn interest with Aave on Layer 2
-- [The Graph](https://blog.matter-labs.io/thegraph-51c45d351029) - zkSync will be the first ZK-Protocol indexed by The Graph
-- [Crypto.com](https://blog.matter-labs.io/cryptocom-cb911e7ba58c) - Crypto.com Is Scaling Ethereum with zkSync, the First EVM-Compatible ZK Rollup
 - [ParaSwap](https://twitter.com/paraswap/status/1469429505060126728) - This is the very first ZkSync / ParaSwap transaction
 - [Argent](https://support.argent.xyz/hc/en-us/articles/4406742741649-How-to-fund-your-zkSync-account-from-another-wallet-or-exchange) - How to fund your zkSync account from another wallet or exchange